This post may contain affiliate links that earn me a small commission, at no cost to you. As always, I only recommend links I personally use and love!

 Three-Ply Toilet Paper: A Simple Luxury

 Believe it or not, three-ply toilet paper can make a bathroom seem more luxurious.
-It’s a small detail, but it can leave a lasting impression on guests.
+It’s a small detail but can leave a lasting impression on guests.

 Exotic Pets: A Sign of Hidden Wealth